Following the emergence of Coronavirus (COVID-19) in the UK, we explore matters to consider for your music group.

 - Making Music Virtual Concerts: we have setup a new subsidy, and engaged two digital producers to help groups be as active as they can (or want to be!) in the online world, seeing that full normality may be some way off, and hopefully supporting in developing skills which will remain useful after the end of this crisis.

-- Watch out for the announcement on how to take part in the Making Music Virtual Concert series, starting in May
+- Members can take part in the Making Music Virtual Concert series, starting in May

 - Our new Livestreaming Subsidy is available to help promotor groups put on a livestreamed performance featuring some of our current and previous Philip and Dorothy Green Young Artists.